 Day 26: Today was an eating day!
 On the way towards Bellingham, stop for ice cream at Cascade Farms—they have delicious milkshakes.

 We camped at Larrabee State Park.
 Supposedly there is rock climbing here, but we wandered for a few hours and couldn’t quite find it, however, our campsite had a great boulder that we played on.
-For mountain biking enthusiasts…there are some great and advanced paths from here.
+For mountain biking enthusiasts, there are some great trails to ride from here.

 Day 27: Gabi and I started the day by getting up at sunrise to bike the Interurban Trail to get wifi and do some work at the Cafe in Fairhaven.
 This is a great biking and hiking trail!